 The black hole of unaccountable hiring

 The reason most companies keep hiring poorly is not that they lack good people to choose from.
 It is that they lack feedback.
-Tracking how interview quality connects to outcomes, how interviewer opinions align or diverge, and which hiring decisions actually worked, is not the most obvious work when a firm's focus is on building extraordinary buildings.
+Tracking how interview quality connects to outcomes, how interviewer opinions align or diverge, and which hiring decisions worked, is not the most obvious work when a firm's focus is on building extraordinary buildings.

 Lessons get lost in the black hole of unaccountable hiring.
 Without structure or data, a bad hire gets written off as bad luck or a bad candidate rather than a system failure.
 Teams repeat the same mistakes because they have no system-wide visibility into what went wrong or right.
 Often the candidate gets blamed, and of course no one is around to say otherwise.